After removal of an eye

 Before you leave hospital your doctor or nurse will prescribe some eye drops to use for a few weeks.
 These are to help prevent infection.
 You won’t need to remove the artificial shell to put your eye drops in.

 Before fitting your temporary eye, the prosthetist will make a mould of your eye socket.
-This is so they can make your permanent artificial eye.
+They use this to make your permanent artificial eye.
 It is not painful but may feel a bit strange.
 They will also match the colour of your other eye using paint on the mould.
 The whole procedure takes about 2 hours.
-They will give you an appointment to have your permanent artificial eye fitted.
-This might be some weeks ahead because the artificial eyes are made individually.

-Once your artificial eye has been put in you will be told how to clean and care for it.
+You will be shown how to clean and care for the eye.
 It is very rare that an artificial eye gets lost or needs replacing.

 If you have an artificial eye you can do most things as normal.
 When you sleep it is better to leave your artificial eye in place.
 As soon as the eye socket heals you can wear eye make up and play sport as normal.
 But you should always wear goggles when swimming.
 If you dive or ski, doctors advise that you wear goggles or remove your artificial eye to prevent losing it.

-You won’t be able to see to your left and right without turning your head as well as before.
+You won’t be able to see to your left and right as well as before, without turning your head.
 This is called your range of vision.
-When you are driving or crossing roads remember to turn your head more frequently to check either side.
+Remember to turn your head more frequently.
 It is also more difficult to judge distance with only one eye.
-At first, you may find that you knock things over when reaching for them.

 You also have to come to terms with changes in the way you look, even if other people don’t always notice that you have an artificial eye.
 Whatever the reaction of others, this can take time to come to terms with.
 If surgery has scarred your face you may be able to have further surgery to help correct this.
 It is important that you talk to your doctor about any questions or worries you have.